emcmanus12/team-4-project-1/README.md

 # Conclusion

-1. **Unemployment and Inflation**: There's a connection between unemployment and inflation rates.
-When inflation drops, unemployment tends to decrease as well, especially when looking at data from two years ago.
+1. **Unemployment and Inflation**: Examining the relationship between unemployment and inflation rates reveals an intriguing connection.
+Historically, when inflation rates experience a decline, there's often a corresponding decrease in unemployment levels.
+This correlation becomes even more pronounced when analyzing data from the past two years, suggesting a nuanced interplay between economic factors.

 ![Inflation](Images/inflation.png)

-2. **Unemployment and Fed Funds Rate**: Similarly, when the Federal Reserve lowers interest rates (Fed Funds Rate), unemployment often decreases.
-This trend is particularly noticeable when considering past unemployment rates.
+3. **Unemployment and Fed Funds Rate**: Exploring the dynamics between unemployment and the Federal Reserve's interest rate, known as the Fed Funds Rate, uncovers intriguing insights.
+Notably, when the Federal Reserve opts to lower interest rates, there tends to be a subsequent decrease in unemployment rates.
+This pattern becomes particularly evident when considering historical unemployment trends and their correlation with past adjustments to the Fed Funds Rate.

 ![Fed Funds Rate](Images/fed_funds_rate.png)

-3. **Prophet Forecast Model**: Using a forecasting model called Prophet, we can predict that unemployment rates will likely decrease in the future for all states.
+3. **Prophet Forecast Model**: Leveraging advanced forecasting techniques such as the Prophet model offers valuable insights into future unemployment trends.
+By employing sophisticated algorithms, the Prophet model predicts a forthcoming decline in unemployment rates across all states.
+This forward-looking analysis provides valuable foresight into potential economic shifts and informs strategic decision-making processes.

 ![forecast](Images/forecast_CA.png)

-4. **Pandemic Analysis**: Nevada (NV) was hit hardest by the pandemic and is still struggling to fully recover.
-This is reflected in the state's high unemployment rates.
+4. **Pandemic Analysis**: Conducting a thorough analysis of the pandemic's impact on unemployment rates reveals noteworthy findings, particularly in states heavily affected by the crisis.
+For instance, Nevada (NV) emerged as one of the states hardest hit by the pandemic, grappling with persistently high unemployment rates.
+Despite efforts to mitigate the economic fallout, Nevada continues to face significant challenges on its path to recovery, underscoring the enduring repercussions of the pandemic on local economies.

 ![Pandemic](Images/pandemic.png)

 ## Contributers

 Ian Cody,